-SOURCE: Data from the Office of Management and Budget, Budget of the United States Government: Fiscal Year 2013, Historical Tables.
-February, 2012.
+SOURCE: Data from the Office of Management and Budget, Budget of the United States Government, Fiscal Year 2014, April 2013; and the Bureau of Economic Analysis.
 Compiled by PGPF.

 Peter G. Peterson Foundation Chart Pack:

 The PGPF chart pack illustrates that budget-making involves many competing priorities, limited resources, and complex issues.
 In this set of charts, we aim to frame the financial condition and fiscal outlook of the U.S. government within a broad economic, political, and demographic context.